Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 Which neighborhoods will see the highest price growth in Budva in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Budva are Rozino, Dubovica, Podkosljun, and Becici, all of which combine strong rental appeal with room for price appreciation.
+As of early 2026, the Budva neighborhoods expected to see the highest price growth in 2026 are Rozino, Dubovica, Boreti, and Bečići, all of which combine year-round residential appeal with proximity to the beach without the premium of the Old Town seafront.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Budva.